 Learn more about the ways addiction alters the brain

-You also have opioid receptors in your digestive system.
-And activation of those receptors can lead to constipation and nausea, both of which are commonly associated with the use of opioid drugs.
+The body also has opioid receptors in the digestive system; activation of those receptors can lead to constipation and nausea, both of which are commonly associated with the use of opioid drugs.

 The Role of Dopamine in Addiction

 The activation of these opioid receptors in the reward circuit also leads to the release of unusually large bursts of the neurotransmitter dopamine.
-And those bursts of dopamine are what makes opioids, and all other drugs of abuse, so addictive.
+Those bursts of dopamine are what makes opioids, and all other drugs of abuse, so addictive.

-To understand why, we need to understand how the brain interprets the release of dopamine in the reward circuit.
-And there are two important parts of the puzzle that together help to explain the neural mechanisms of addiction.
-The first is dopamine’s role in CRAVING.
-And the second is dopamine’s role in reward prediction.
+To understand why we need to understand how the brain interprets the release of dopamine in the reward circuit.
+Two important parts of the puzzle help to explain the neural mechanisms of addiction.
+The first is dopamine’s role in craving; the second is dopamine’s role in reward prediction.

-For a long time, scientists thought that the release of dopamine reflected pleasure or liking.
-But a number of studies now suggest that dopamine release is really more about wanting.
-And not normal, run-of-the-mill wanting, but intense craving.
+For a long time, scientists thought that the release of dopamine reflected pleasure or liking, but numerous studies now suggest that dopamine release is more about wanting.
+And not normal, run-of-the-mill wanting—but intense craving.

 For example, mice that have been genetically engineered to release more dopamine than normal, seem to crave food in a way that normal mice don’t.
 For one thing, they will run much faster and farther to get it compared with normal mice.

-The bottom line is that a burst of dopamine in the reward circuit is associated with wanting or craving more than liking.
-And we’re not talking about thoughtful, planned wanting, like the long-term goal of wanting to be an engineer or a lawyer.
+The bottom line is that a burst of dopamine in the reward circuit is associated with wanting or craving more than enjoyment.
+This isn’t thoughtful, planned wanting, like the long-term goal of wanting to be an engineer or a lawyer.

 Reward Prediction Error